learn-co-curriculum/ruby-boolean-enumerables/README.md

 [1,3].none?{|i| i.even?} #=> true
 ```

-The entire expression `#none?` returns true because none of those numbers will produce a `true` expression when asked if they are even within the block.
-Compare the code above to the code required to test that condition using `#each`.
+The entire expression `#none?` returns true because none of those numbers will produce a `true` expression when asked within the block if they are even.
+Compare the code above to the code required to test that condition using `#each`:

 ```ruby
 none_even = true